 Maintaining the stability of our healthcare system – As health systems worked to expand surge capacity and prepare for the worst, healthcare spending in the U.S. dropped 18 percent in the first quarter of 2020 as primary care physicians stopped seeing patients, offices closed, and elective surgeries were cancelled.
 The Council is working to ensure the financial stability of our world-class health systems in these unpredictable times.

-Universal coverage – Healthcare providers in our nation have a legal and moral obligation to provide care to everyone who needs it – including primary care, which has been shown to reduce the need for higher-cost interventions – and the Council remains committed to building a system that lives up to this ideal.
-Together with Stanford’s Institute for Economic Policy Research, the Council’s Economic Institute will be developing a series of policy briefs that will explore, define, and and evaluate pathways to universal health coverage for California and the nation.
+Universal coverage – If nothing else, the outbreak of COVID-19 has underlined the inequities in our system and the need for a system that provides universal coverage.
+Healthcare providers in our nation have a legal and moral obligation to provide care to everyone who needs it – including primary care, which has been shown to reduce the need for higher-cost interventions – and the Council remains committed to building a system that lives up to this ideal.

 William M. Isenberg, MD, PhD, Vice President, Chief Quality & Safety Officer, Sutter Health

 Carrie Owen Plietz, President, Northern California, Kaiser Permanente